Christopher Atamian

 Christopher Peter Atamian (/əˈteɪmɪən/) is a New York-based literary critic, writer, translator, curator and filmmaker who was the recipient of the 2015 Ellis Island Medal of Honor.
 He has translated works from French and Armenian into English including; The Bois de Vincennes (2013), The Rosy Future of War (1999), Fifty Years of Armenian Literature in France (2016), and Trashland (2023).

-Born to immigrants, Christopher grew up and studied in the United States where he received his BA in literature from Harvard University and the Swiss Federal Institute of Technology Zurich as a Fulbright fellow.
+Born to immigrants, he grew up and studied in the United States where he received his BA in literature from Harvard University and the Swiss Federal Institute of Technology Zurich as a Fulbright fellow.
 He then studied at USC School of Cinematic Arts and Columbia Business School, where he received an MBA in international media.
-In 2013, he was awarded the Tölölyan Literary Prize for translating Nigoghos Sarafian's The Bois de Vincennes and in 2017 he received a second Tölölyan Literary Prize for his debut poetry collection A Poet in Washington Heights (2018).
+In 2013, he was awarded the Tölölyan Literary Prize for translating Nigoghos Sarafian's The Bois de Vincennes and Austin in 2017 for his debut poetry collection A Poet in Washington Heights (2018).

 Biography

 Early life: background and education

 Atamian was born in New York City to immigrant Swiss-Italian and Lebanese-Armenian parents.
-He studied at the Lycée Français de New York and graduated from Collegiate School in 1985, where he was a National Merit Semifinalist.
+He studied at the Lycée Français de New York and graduated from Collegiate School in 1985.
 Atamian earned his BA in Literature at Harvard University (1985–1989).
 He later proceeded to the Swiss National Polytechnic in Zürich on a Fulbright Fellowship.
 He is also an alumnus of USC Film School and Columbia Business School, where he earned his MBA in International Media.